worldline/ProSA/prosa_book/src/ch03-01-settings.md

 To create a processor settings, declare a `struct` and use the [`proc_settings`](https://docs.rs/prosa/latest/prosa/core/proc/attr.proc_settings.html) macro.
 This macro adds necessary members to your struct and implements the [`ProcSettings`](https://docs.rs/prosa/latest/prosa/core/proc/trait.ProcSettings.html) trait for you.

+> From these additional members, you will be able to obtain your adapter configuration and processor restart policy.

 ```rust,noplayground
 use serde::{Deserialize, Serialize};